D3vYuan/cloud-data-cortex-framework-lessons/README.md

 ## Setup

-Base on the requirements, the following components are required to be setup:
+Base on the requirements, the following components are required to be setup (More information [here][data-cortex-foundation-github]):

 - `API Service` - Enable the services needed to run the `Google Cloud Data Foundation`
 - `IAM` - Create a service account to run the `Google Cloud Data Foundation`